sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 " filetype icons, https://github.com/ryanoasis/vim-devicons "
 " it requires Nerd Font, https://github.com/ryanoasis/nerd-fonts#font-installation "
-" then, pleas set terminal preferences to choose this font for text " Plug 'ryanoasis/vim-devicons'
-" it will generate icon for plugins such as nerdtree and airline "
+" then, pleas set terminal preferences to choose this font for text " " it will generate icons for plugins such as nerdtree and airline " Plug 'ryanoasis/vim-devicons'

 " nerdtree, https://github.com/preservim/nerdtree "
 Plug 'preservim/nerdtree'